GluuFederation/docs-casa-prod/docs/source/plugins/account-linking.md

 # Accounts Linking
 ## Overview
-The Accounts Linking plugin allows users to link and delink their local account with an existing account at third-party social providers like GitHub, Facebook, and Google, or even external customer or partner SAML IDPs.
+The Accounts Linking plugin allows users to link and delink their local account with an existing account at third-party social providers like GitHub, Facebook, and Google, or even external customer or partner OIDC OPs or SAML IDPs.

 ## Requirements